-During 2021/22 we have continued to invest in our community safety activity through our emergency response crews and Community Safety Advocates who carry out home visits to give safety advice and install smoke alarms, adapting our delivery model due to Covid restrictions.
+During 2022/23 we continued to invest in our community safety activity through our emergency response crews and Community Safety Officers who carry out home visits to give safety advice and install smoke alarms.
 We also operate an innovative and productive business model where crews carry out fire safety audits of businesses which complements the activity of our dedicated Business Fire Safety Team.

-We consulted with our communities on future ways of working from November 2021 to March 2022 as part of the review of our Community Risk Management Plan (CRMP) and listened to their views to help us decide how best to use our resources to meet the risks faced.
+We consulted with our communities on future ways of working from February 2023 for 12 weeks as part of the review of our Community Risk Management Plan (CRMP) and listened to their views to help us decide how best to use our resources to meet the risks faced.

-As Chair of County Durham and Darlington Fire and Rescue Authority and Chief Fire Officer of County Durham and Darlington Fire and Rescue Service, we are satisfied that, during 2021/22 our business has been conducted in accordance with proper standards and law and that public money was properly accounted for and used economically, efficiently and effectively.
+As Chief Fire Officer of County Durham and Darlington Fire and Rescue Service and Chair of County Durham and Darlington Fire and Rescue Authority we are satisfied that, during 2022/23 our business has been conducted in accordance with proper standards and law and that public money was properly accounted for and used economically, efficiently and effectively.
 Additionally, we are satisfied that the Authority has done everything within its power to comply with the requirements of the 2018 Fire and Rescue National Framework for England.

-Stuart Errington Chief Fire Officer, QFSM
+Steve Helps Chief Fire Officer